Donald Foley

-Donald Foley (1963-2011) was an American actor.
+Donald Foley (1963 — 2011) was an American actor.

 Life and career

-Shortly after the Sept.
-11 terrorist attacks, Donald Foley made a decision.
+Shortly after the September 11 attacks, Foley made a decision.
 “It kind of woke me up a little bit,” he said.
 Life was too short and too uncertain to waste it doing something he didn’t really want to do, he said.
 A self-employed computer programmer, Foley was admittedly wasting hours and hours every day playing computer games.